 In July of 2014, the National Labor Relations Board (NLRB) deemed McDonald’s USA LLC to be a joint employer in complaints by employees against franchisees.
-This ruling, known as Browning-Ferris Industries Inc., reverses a 30-year-old legal standard and threatens the viability of the entire franchisor-franchisee business model that breeds job growth and business expansion.
+This ruling, known as Browning-Ferris Industries Inc., reverses a 30-year-old legal standard and threatens the viability of the entire franchisor-franchisee business model that fosters job growth and business expansion.

-AAHOA strongly opposes the expanded definition of joint employer, and has advocated for legislation at the state and federal level that gives small business owners necessary flexibility and independence.
+AAHOA strongly opposes the expanded definition of joint employer and has advocated for legislation at the state and federal level that gives small-business owners necessary flexibility and independence.

 AAHOA supports the Save Local Business Opportunity Act (HR 3441).
 This bipartisan bill is sponsored by Rep. Bradley Byrne (R-AL) in the House of Representatives.
-The bill passed the House in 2017 with bipartisan support but it still lacks a sponsor in the Senate.
+The bill passed the House in 2017 with bipartisan support, but it still lacks a sponsor in the Senate.

-If enacted, this legislation will create a statutory definition for the joint employer standard, restoring independence for franchisees and small business owners.
+If enacted, this legislation will create a statutory definition for the joint employer standard, restoring independence for franchisees and small-business owners.
 A statutory definition would also prevent future administrations from arbitrarily changing the rules without first seeking congressional approval.
 Take action today!